Thanksgiving Butternut Squash Soup

 • 4 cups vegetable stock (NSF tomato free tomato paste)

-• 1/4 cup of chopped sage
+• 3 sprigs of sage

 • 2 tbsp olive oil